-- GENERAL CODE COMPLIANCE AND CONSISTENCY- The proposed project shall be consistent with the conditions in this report, the requirements of the Land Development Code, the Growth Management Plan of the City of Orlando, the One Nona Plaza Planned Development, the State of Florida, and all other applicable regulatory agencies. - 2) ORDINANCES- This Master Plan is subject to the adoption and effectiveness of the Ordinance 2022-69, for the associated cases: ANX2022-10009; GMP2022-10024 and 10025 and ZON2022-10022. - 3) ENVIRONMENTAL- A final determination of the extent of the wetlands by the South Florida Water Management District is required.
-Applicant shall submit copies of all environmental permits by the corresponding regulatory agencies, prior to issuance of engineering permitting by the City. - 4) CONDITIONS OF APPROVAL-The conditions of approvals of this Staff Report must be included on the plans submitted for building permit. - 5) MINOR MODIFICATIONS- Minor modifications including but not limited to signs, landscaping, driveway locations, and other, that are required beyond those previously reviewed by the Development Review Committee, may be approved by the Planning Official without further review by the Development Review Committee.
+- GENERAL CODE COMPLIANCE AND CONSISTENCY- The proposed project shall be consistent with the conditions in this report, the requirements of the Land Development Code, the Growth Management Plan of the City of Orlando, the Pioneers Planned Development, the State of Florida, and all other applicable regulatory agencies. - ENVIRONMENTAL- A final determination of the extent of the wetlands by the South Florida Water Management District is required.
+Applicant shall submit copies of all environmental permits by the corresponding regulatory agencies, prior to issuance of engineering permitting by the City. - 3) CONDITIONS OF APPROVAL-The conditions of approvals of this Staff Report must be included on the plans submitted for building permit. - 4) MINOR MODIFICATIONS- Minor modifications including but not limited to signs, landscaping, driveway locations, and other, that are required beyond those previously reviewed by the Development Review Committee, may be approved by the Planning Official without further review by the Development Review Committee.
 The Planning Official shall be authorized to permit minor modifications on a site by site basis as described in Figure 68N of Chapter 68, of the Land Development Code.
-Substantial or Presumed Non-Substantial (Figure 68-N) modifications shall require additional review by the Development Review Committee. - 6) EXPIRATION OF MASTER PLAN-The permit for the proposed use shall be issued within two years of this Master Plan amendment approval by the City Council, otherwise the Master Plan will expire.
+Substantial or Presumed Non-Substantial (Figure 68-N) modifications shall require additional review by the Development Review Committee. - 5) EXPIRATION OF MASTER PLAN-The permit for the proposed use shall be issued within two years of this Master Plan amendment approval by the City Council, otherwise the Master Plan will expire.
 Upon written request, 30 days before the expiration date, the Planning Official may extend it for up to 1 year via a Letter of Determination.
-The applicant must filed an application for this matter in the City, for the planning official evaluation. - 7) DEVELOPMENT PERMIT- As provided by subsection 166.033(5), Florida Statutes, issuance of a development permit by a municipality does not in any way create any right on the part of an applicant to obtain a permit from a state or federal agency and does not create any liability on the part of the municipality for issuance of the permit if the applicant fails to obtain requisite approvals or fulfill the obligations imposed by a state or federal agency or undertakes actions that result in a violation of state or federal law.
-In accordance with subsection 166.033(5), Florida Statutes, it is hereby made a condition of this permit that all other applicable state or federal permits be obtained before commencement of the development. - 8) FINAL PLAT- A final subdivision plat is required according to the LDC, Section 65.401, prior to the issuance of any permits.
-The plat must identify clearly the easements, tracts and/or alleys as necessary to provide locations for shared utilities, driveways, open space and Trails (must be accessible to the public). - 9) SCHOOL CONCURRENCY-The applicant must comply with Orange County Public Schools and its Concurrency process. - 10) MPERVIOUS SURFACE RATE- The maximum ISR is 0.85 in the Village Center, the applicant must comply.
+The applicant must filed an application for this matter in the City, for the planning official evaluation. - 6) DEVELOPMENT PERMIT- As provided by subsection 166.033(5), Florida Statutes, issuance of a development permit by a municipality does not in any way create any right on the part of an applicant to obtain a permit from a state or federal agency and does not create any liability on the part of the municipality for issuance of the permit if the applicant fails to obtain requisite approvals or fulfill the obligations imposed by a state or federal agency or undertakes actions that result in a violation of state or federal law.
+In accordance with subsection 166.033(5), Florida Statutes, it is hereby made a condition of this permit that all other applicable state or federal permits be obtained before commencement of the development. - 7) FINAL PLAT- A final subdivision plat is required according to the LDC, Section 65.401, prior to the issuance of any permits.
+The plat must identify clearly the easements, tracts and/or alleys as necessary to provide locations for shared utilities, driveways, open space and Trails (must be accessible to the public). - 8) SCHOOL CONCURRENCY-The applicant must comply with Orange County Public Schools and its Concurrency process. - 9) IMPERVIOUS SURFACE RATE- The maximum ISR is 0.85 in the Village Center, the applicant must comply.